 We love when routes offer big variety and this one doesn’t disappoint.
 Rolling farmlands.
 Wooded forests.
 A rain forest.
 Small creeks.
 A beautiful falls.
 A river.
 And … more farmlands.

-Plus the route starts in Westbury, which boasts the only village green in Tasmania, historic Victorian buildings, a hedge maze (now how could you miss that) and the Saint Andrews church which was built between 1836 and 1890 (hey it just wasn’t a speedy process.)
+Plus the route starts and ends in Westbury, which boasts the only village green in Tasmania, historic Victorian buildings, a hedge maze (now how could you miss that) and the Saint Andrews church which was built between 1836 and 1890 (hey it just wasn’t a speedy process.)
 And don’t forget Steam World: the largest collection of steam engines in the Southern Hemisphere.
-Read more
+Read More

 Leaving Westbury you get a well needed warm up through rolling farmlands, what we like to call “undulating with an upward trend”.
 At mile12 (Km 19), you begin to climb … climbing through eucalyptus forests with scattered logging and small horse farms.
 When you make the 90 degree right towards the park, the pitches kick up, up to 20%, but luckily nothing too long.
 At mile 18 (Km 29) you reach the top of the climb and begin a fantastic descent that showcases a beautiful rain forest and many small creeks.